Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 # Virtual memory

-An operating system with virtual memory will provide each process with its own address space.
+An operating system with virtual memory will provide each process with its own virtual address space.

 You can check process id's with `ps -a` and check their memory mappings with eg `cat /proc/892/maps`